P-priyanka/k8s-config-sample/README.md

 # k8s-config-sample
-Flux to monitor changes in the Git and when a change happens, it appliesthose changes to Kubernetes.
+Flux monitors changes in Git, and when a change happens, it applies those changes to Kubernetes.